Knit hugs into the lives of homeless animals, especially dogs and cats, and offer them chances for better lives with the Snuggles Project

 Hugs for Homeless Animals is a pretty special charity for the Knitting for Charity website.
 In August 2007, we featured it, and it was our first charity for animals.
 Even then, it was a long-running charity.
 It started all the way back in 1996!

-When we featured Hugs for Homeless Animals, we drew attention to its knitted Snuggles program.
-Snuggles are blankets designed just for shelter animals, and their purpose is two-fold.
+When we featured Hugs for Homeless Animals, we drew attention to its knitted “Snuggles” program.
+Snuggles are blankets designed just for shelter animals.
+Their purpose is two-fold.

-Over time, Hugs for Homeless Animals has expanded its mission.
-It now supports animal shelters in many different ways, including providing an adoption center, publishing lost and found posts, offering a worldwide shelter directory, and advocating against animal abuse.
+In May 2016, Hugs for Homeless Animals changed its name to Hugs Society.
+This reflects its expanded mission.
+It now supports animal shelters in many different ways.
+These ways include providing an adoption center, publishing lost and found posts, offering a worldwide shelter directory, and advocating against animal abuse.